dcd-rodolfojesus/BitRocket/README.md

 <br /><br /><br /><br />

 ## Features <a name="features"></a>
-This script uses BitBuckets Post-Receive WebHooks to submit a payload to your Rocket.Chat intance, which parses the payload and then posts a message containing differen information.<br />
+This script uses BitBuckets Post-Receive WebHooks to submit a payload to your Rocket.Chat instance, which parses the payload and then posts a message containing different information.<br />
 <br /><br /><br /><br />

 ## Installation <a name="installation"></a>